Chapter 2 Quantum computing and quantum algorithms

 2.2 Axioms of quantum mechanics

 The standard formalism used in quantum information is the Dirac’s “bra-ket” notation, which we will introduce in this section.
-We also recall here the postulates of quantum mechanics, and take this opportunity to settle the rest of the notation and preliminaries used in this book.
+We also state here the postulates of quantum mechanics, and take this opportunity to settle the quantum notation and quantum preliminaries used in this book.
 For the postulates, we follow the standard formulation in (Nielsen and Chuang 2002).

-Proposition 2.1 (Postulate 1) Associated to any isolated physical system is a complex vector space with inner product (that is, a Hilbert space) known as the state space of the system.
+Proposition 2.1 (Description of a quantum system) Associated to any isolated physical system is a complex vector space with inner product (that is, a Hilbert space) known as the state space of the system.
 The system is completely described by its state vector, which is a unit vector in the system’s state space.

 As quantum states are described by unit vectors, we write \(|\psi\rangle\) for a unit vector \(\psi \in \mathcal{H}^d\), where \(\mathcal{H}^d\) is a \(d\) dimensional Hilbert space.
 So for a non-normalized vector \(x \in \mathbb{R}^d\), the normalized quantum state is represented as \(|x\rangle = \left\lVert x\right\rVert^{-1}x = \frac{1}{\left\lVert x\right\rVert}\sum_{i=0}^n x_i|i\rangle\), where \(\left\lVert x\right\rVert\) is the \(\ell_2\) norm of the vector \(x\)..
 We denote as \(\{|i\rangle\}_{i\in[d]}\) the canonical (also called computational) basis for the Hilbert space.
 The transpose-conjugate of \(|x\rangle\) is defined as \(\langle x|\).
 We can think of \(|x\rangle\) as a column vector, while \(\langle x|\) as a row vector, whose entries have been conjugated.
 In Dirac’s notation, we denote the inner product between two vector as \(\langle x|y\rangle\).
 Their outer product is denoted as \(|x\rangle\langle y| = \sum_{i,j \in [d]}x_i y_j |i\rangle\langle j| \in \mathcal{H}^d\otimes \mathcal{H}^d\).
 The smallest (non-trivial) quantum system is called a qubit, and is a 2 dimensional unit vector in \(\mathbb{C}^2\).
 A base for this vector space in quantum notation is denoted as \(|0\rangle\) and \(|1\rangle\).
 In this case, the vector \(|\varphi\rangle = \alpha|0\rangle+\beta|1\rangle\) for \(\alpha,\beta\in \mathbb{C}\) represent a valid quantum state as long as \(|\alpha|^2 + |\beta|^2 = 1\).